 “The place is really going crazy, I think because people are coming here and beginning to realize just how good it is,” Raney says.
 “We’ve finally hit a point where there are enough great trails that you can ride for a week and never do the same stuff.
 I’d put Sedona up against pretty much any other destination in the country.”

 Right now.
 The Sedona Mountain Bike Festival is happening this weekend, with group rides, clinics, nearly 50 bike industry exhibitors (including demos), and live music at the beer garden.
 Otherwise, the riding is good year round, though it’s hot in summer and probably best from October through March or April.

 There are so many good trails that it’s hard to nail down just one as the best.
 However, Hi Line, on the south side of town, combines a well-constructed, technical climb with a run along a high mesa with jaw-dropping views and then heads down a steep chute drop to Oak Creek.
 It’s also worth checking out Hangover, with interesting slickrock passages as well as a picky, traverse along the edge of a desert tower—though it’s high-consequence stuff, so beware.
 For a full run-down of the best riding in town, guided day trips, and top-notch shuttle service, Hermosa Tours is professional, affordable, and dialed-in to the local scene.

 Where to Shop

-There are plenty of good shops in town, but Over The Edge Sedona, with its laidback vibe, solid wrenching, and excellent rental fleet, is the place to go.
+There are plenty of good shops in town, but Thunder Mountain Bikes, with its laidback vibe, solid wrenching, and excellent rental fleet, is the place to go.
 Owners Mike Raney and Jason First have been huge advocates for trail building and cooperation with the city, which is maybe the best reason to support them.

 Where to Eat